openqa-scripts on osd/o3 should be deployed automatically (CD)

 - Status changed from New to In Progress

 ok. osd has direct access to gitlab.suse.de so I just added the following to

 */5 * * * * root cd /opt/openqa-scripts && git fetch --all && git checkout --force "origin/master"

 so from now on the scripts coming from https://gitlab.suse.de/openqa/scripts are automatically deployed to osd at least. o3 has no direct access to gitlab.suse.de so we must look for an intermediate host which would do that deployment.
 Any suggestions which host that should be?

-#6 Updated by okurz almost 2 years ago
+#6 Updated by okurz about 2 years ago